katreinhart/instagram-clone/README.md

 # Instagram clone
+#### Author: katreinhart

-A simple Instagram clone.
+A simple Instagram clone built using React/Redux.
+Using as a tool for learning the framework.

-Based off of React-Redux-Starter-Updated
+### Using React-Redux-Starter-Updated starter by CodeDraken

 An updated boilerplate for Stephen Grider's courses